GaryMcPolin/flask-login/README.md

 # Flask Login Boilerplate

-A boilerplate application with implementation of a basic flask login
+A boilerplate application with implementation of a basic flask login using SQLAlchemy and SQLLite